InfinityVM/InfinityVM/book/src/coprocessor/internals.md

 # Coprocessor Node Internal Architecture

 This page discusses the internals of the coprocessor node and is geared primarily towards contributors.
+This is no required reading for building on app on InfinityVM.

 ## Lifecycle of a job request

 The coprocessor node is designed to execute zkVM jobs that may potentially take a while to complete.
 To work with long running jobs, the coprocessor node uses an async API that separates request intake and execution result retrieval.

-1. Jobs can make their way into the node via either the gRPC server or the internal event listener.
+1. Jobs can be submitted to the node either directly via the gRPC server ([offchain jobs](../integration/offchain.md)) or through the event listener which listens for events from contracts ([onchain jobs](../integration/onchain.md)).
 Both pass requests off to the intake.
-1. Upon intake, requests are converted into an internal job type that will track the request, execution result, and relay status.
+2. Upon intake, requests are converted into an internal job type that will track the request, execution result, and relay status.
-1. Intake will check that the job does not already exist, record the job in the DB as pending and then push it onto the execution queue.
+3. Intake will check that the job does not already exist, record the job in the DB as pending and then push it onto the execution queue.
-1. Job processor workers pull jobs off the queue and then:
+4. Job processor workers pull jobs off the queue and then:
     1. Execute them via the zkVM executor
-    1. Relay execution results onchain
+    2. Relay execution results onchain
-    1. Update the job in the DB with the execution result and relay status
+    3. Update the job in the DB with the execution result and relay status
-1. For jobs that fail to get relayed, they get placed in a dead letter queue and a background service will attempt to retry posting them onchain at a set interval.
+5. For jobs that fail to get relayed, they get placed in a dead letter queue and a background service will attempt to retry posting them onchain at a set interval.

 ## Diagram

-This diagram shows the logical components involved in processing job requests from both web2 users (gRPC) and onchain requests (contract events).
+This diagram shows the logical components involved in processing job requests from both offchain users (gRPC) and onchain requests (contract events).
 It is intended to roughly show the flow of a request from left to right.

 ![Coprocessor Architecture Diagram](../assets/coproc-node-internals.png)
 <!-- https://app.excalidraw.com/s/8oh7cYrMkAR/4Aups68pO9j -->